Help and Advice

 The CAI has a number of approved training providers in the UK who have been assessed, to ensure the centre and course syllabus meets the CAI standards and guidelines.
-Our approved training centres can be found on the 'External Training Providers
+Our approved training centres can be found on the 'External Training Providers' page.

 The logos below are Registered ® Trademarks of the Confederation of Aerial Industries Ltd. The logos are protected under the Trade Marks Act (1994) and the Consumer Protection from Unfair Trading Regulations Act (2008).
 Non-members using the CAI logo without permission will be prosecuted.

 With thousands of advertisements being placed every year in local newspapers and telephone directories, the office of the CAI is proactive in ensuring wherever possible that the CAI Logo has not been used by a non-member.
 The CAI takes a very serious view of the misuse of the CAI Logo and reports every occurrence to Trading Standards without exception.

 All Certified aerials or cables will have been tested by the CAI’s test houses for conformity to the criteria laid down by the CAI based on British and European standards.
 Further details on our Certification scheme can be found on the 'Product Certification Scheme' page.